PyO3/pyo3/guide/src/migration.md

 - `Bound<PyList>` and `Bound<PyTuple>` cannot support indexing with `list[0]`, you should use `list.get_item(0)` instead.
 - `Bound<PyTuple>::iter_borrowed` is slightly more efficient than `Bound<PyTuple>::iter`.
 The default iteration of `Bound<PyTuple>` cannot return borrowed references because Rust does not (yet) have "lending iterators".
 Similarly `Bound<PyTuple>::get_borrowed_item` is more efficient than `Bound<PyTuple>::get_item` for the same reason.
 - `&Bound<T>` does not implement `FromPyObject` (although it might be possible to do this in the future once the GIL Refs API is completely removed).
 Use `bound_any.downcast::<T>()` instead of `bound_any.extract::<&Bound<T>>()`.
-- `Bound<PyString>::to_str` now borrows from the `Bound<PyString>` rather than from the `'py` lifetime, so code will need to store the smart pointer as a value in some cases where previously `&PyString` was just used as
+- `Bound<PyString>::to_str` now borrows from the `Bound<PyString>` rather than from the `'py` lifetime, so code will need to store the smart pointer as a value in some cases where previously `&PyString` was just used as a temporary.
+(There are some more details relating to this in [the section below](#deactivating-the-gil-refs-feature).)

 To convert between `&PyAny` and `&Bound<PyAny>` you can use the `as_borrowed()` method: